computerengineeringkid/Interpaws/README.md

 ## Roadmap (draft)

-- Organize source into `backend/app/` with routers, models, services, and config.
 - Add a `requirements.txt` or `pyproject.toml` to lock dependencies.
 - Introduce environment-based settings (pydantic-settings or similar).
 - Add a health-check endpoint and basic status page.